 People

-She obtained her doctorate at the Department of Economics at the University of Birmingham in 2018, under the supervision of Professors Alessandra Guariglia and David Dickinson.
-Her thesis explored the association between savings and ageing populations, the reallocation of resources in middle and older aged adults, and the consumption, efficiency and utilisation of public health insurance schemes.
+Dr Zhang received her PhD in Economics from the University of Birmingham in 2018, under the supervision of Professors Alessandra Guariglia and David Dickinson.
+Her doctoral research focused on savings behaviour in later life, the reallocation of resources among older adults, and the efficiency and utilisation of public health insurance schemes.

 Links to publicly accessible reports; academic publications available on request.